-Deepak Shenoy: Hi, folks, welcome to Capitalmind’s podcast, episode number 40, and this one is a new one, you’ll love it.
+Deepak Shenoy: Hi, folks, welcome to Capitalmind’s podcast, episode number 40, and this one is new.
+You’ll love it.
 This is about how Smallcase helped create a new generation of investors.
 Now I have with me the founders of Smallcase, Anugrah and Vasanth.
 Welcome to the show, guys.
-So I want to start off with saying, you know, Smallcase has been a tiny, tiny company in 2016 to now what is almost like have you Smallcased your portfolio yet?
-So from there to here, you know, in a in a big way and we’ve got news of a funding round that happened.
+So I want to start by saying, you know, Smallcase has been a tiny, tiny company in 2016 to now what is almost like have you Smallcased your portfolio yet?
+So from there to here, you know, in a big way, we’ve got news of a funding round that happened.
 Just what I think the announcement was just about yesterday when you had a 40 million dollar round of investment in your company, which included Amazon as well.
 So we’ll talk about that a little bit more in detail.
 But, you know, it has been quite a remarkable rise for a company that started in I think when I first met you, it was 2016 in Zerodha’s terrace at the time.
 And I think you guys are starting to operate at that time.
 And at that time it was quite interesting because we went in…

 Anugrah Shrivastava: Yes.
 Sure.
 So, as Vasanth mentioned, in terms of features that we were picking, they were primarily coming from whatever users wanted or whatever partners wanted.
 Right.
 But in terms of how we go about building of a product as well as the associated technology, most of the things were deliberate from the day one.
 We have a third co-founder also Rohan, and he is our CTO.
 And he takes care of all the technology stuff that is Smallcase.
-And he had an experience of working in an institutional setup where a lot of similar things used to happen.
+And he had an experience of working in an institutional setup where many similar things used to happen.
 So that sort of helped us.
-But from there onwards, then from the day one we wanted to ensure that every single decision that the customer is making on the platform is happening on a portfolio level, not a single stock level.
+But from there onwards, then from the day one we wanted to ensure that every decision that the customer is making on the platform is happening on a portfolio level, not a single stock level.
 Right.
 And also, at the same time, given that we believe in the open architecture and transparency, he should have an option to go further and see the what is happening with individual stocks.
-But if it doesn’t want everything from a risk perspective as well as returns perspective, all the decisions should be taken on a portfolio level.
+But if it doesn’t want everything from a risk perspective and returns perspective, all the decisions should be taken on a portfolio level.
 Right.
 And like if one goes and sees our platform, that’s how everything works in the sense that you don’t search for stocks, you search for portfolios, you search for strategies.
 Right.
 The different kinds of orders that you can place on brokers, on single security.
-Now, here you place on portfolios, whether it’s a partial withdrawal or whether it’s a sip, as was mentioned.
+Now, here you place on portfolios, whether it’s a partial withdrawal or a sip, as was mentioned.
 Right.
 All the orders are, again, on a portfolio level.
 Right.
 And most importantly, the tracking.
 Right.
-Because to give a multi portfolio tracking where the users are able to calculate total returns also.
+Because to give a multi portfolio tracking where the users can also calculate total returns.

-Anugrah Shrivastava: And it’s not an easy thing because you have to ensure that a lot of other stuff like corporate action adjustment right, if one stock is present into multiple portfolios.
+Anugrah Shrivastava: And it’s not easy because you have to ensure that a lot of other stuff like corporate action adjustment right, if one stock is present into multiple portfolios.
 Right.
-How do you ensure that if a corporate action is happening on the stock, you calculate the accurate returns of each and every each and every portfolio.
+How do you ensure that if a corporate action is happening on the stock, you calculate the accurate returns of every every portfolio.
 On top of it, we also support liquid ETFs, which a lot of advisors on every platform uses for giving to weightages the cash position.
 Right.
-Ours is probably the only platform in India which provides you the tracking for daily dividends, which are announced by the liquid ETF right, so that you are actually able to calculate the total returns.
-It is, which includes dividend, which includes, let’s say, fractional dividends coming from liquid, as well as are adjusted for corporate dividends.
+Ours is probably the only platform in India that provides you the tracking for daily dividends, which are announced by the liquid ETF right, so that you can calculate the total returns.
+It includes dividend, which includes, let’s say, fractional dividends coming from liquid, and are adjusted for corporate dividends.
 And all of these things gets adjusted.
-And we calculate a custom index for the user so that at the end user just comes on the platform, sees that, OK, my index values gone from 100 to 110 and I’m making 10 percent.
-But this is all that goes beyond like behind the platform in terms of calculating and deriving that return.
-And so, yeah, that’s how we have been thinking about all the decisions on the platform side and as well as on the technology side that finally we have to ensure that every decision user is able to take on a portfolio level, because that’s the best way forward from a user’s perspective, because that’s like if the user is not diversifying, then probably he should not be in this smallcase.
+And we calculate a custom index for the user so that at the end user just comes on the platform, sees that, OK, my index values gone from 100 to 110 and I’m making 10 per cent.
+But this is all that goes beyond behind the platform in calculating and deriving that return.
+And so, yeah, that’s how we have been thinking about all the decisions on the platform side and as well as on the technology side that finally we have to ensure that every decision user can take on a portfolio level, because that’s the best way forward from a user’s perspective.
+After all, if the user is not diversifying, he probably should not be in this smallcase.

 Deepak Shenoy: I see, so.
-It’s like a combination of brokers may have the customers, but you have the investment strategy that I, rather the broker, may just be the pass through in the sense this is where they actually execute their trades for the brokers in general.
+It’s like a combination of brokers may have the customers.
+Still, you have the investment strategy that I, rather the broker, may just be the pass through in the sense this is where they actually execute their trades for the brokers in general.
 Some of them have for instance Zerodha, I think, does not even offer like services like achha I’ll help you invest in certain stocks or so Zerodha doesn’t provide that.
 The new age of brokers don’t.
 They say, listen, we are transactional platforms.
-You decide what you want to invest, how much you want to invest, but you solve that problem saying since you don’t know how to invest in and how much to invest in.
+You decide what you want to invest and how much you want to invest, but you solve that problem since you don’t know how to invest in and how much to invest in.
 That comes from a portfolio approach.
 Some of it is quantitative, some of it is qualitative, subjective.
 You built internal expertise initially on this process.
-And I think one of the things that you would do differently is, you know, allow publishers to be part of the platform, which, you know, although Motif didn’t succeed quite well, Covestor had a different approach where they said the advisor actually trades in his own account.
+And I think one of the things that you would do differently is, you know, allow publishers to be part of the platform, which, you know.
+However, Motif failed quite well, Covestor had a different approach where they said the advisor actually trades in his own account.
 This is not allowed in India for the RIA process.
-You can’t have your own account being traded and then advising somebody else at the same time.
-But so interesting because, you know, perhaps elements that failed in the U.S., they don’t have a corresponding equivalent in India, like you said, Motif was a broker.
-The U.S. brokerage platforms are also far more technologically advanced in comparison with perhaps when you started off the most advanced brokers were the new age ones, strangely, because the old age ones were making money.
+You can’t have your own account being traded and then advising somebody else simultaneously.
+But so interesting because, you know, perhaps elements that failed in the U.S. don’t have a corresponding equivalent in India, like you said, Motif was a broker.
+The U.S. brokerage platforms are also far more technologically advanced than perhaps when you started off the most advanced brokers were the new age ones, strangely, because the old age ones were making money.

-Vasanth Kamath: Maybe Deepak, I’ll also talk about a little bit of what the previous question…
+Vasanth Kamath: Maybe Deepak, I’ll also talk about a little bit of the previous question…

 Deepak Shenoy: Sure, sure, of course.